acolomb/elf-mangle/README.md

 Michael Riepe has written an excellent *LGPL*-licensed implementation, found at [www.mr511.de][libelf-lgpl].
 This is the one *elf-mangle* is developed and tested with.
-It is [included][libelfg0] in most *Debian*-based Linux distributions and can be compiled under Win32.
+It is [included][libelfg0] in most *Debian*-based Linux distributions as well as *Cygwin* and can be compiled under Win32 using *MinGW*.

 [libelf-lgpl]: http://www.mr511.de/software/ "libelf LGPL'ed"
 [libelfg0]: https://packages.debian.org/stable/libelfg0-dev "libelf in Debian"